juancarlospaco/nim-telegram-bot/README.md

-the filename must be all lowercase and not contain whitespaces and end with `*.sh`, the filename will be the command to trigger the plugin, eg `foo.sh` will be `/foo` on Telegram chat, output of the script will be sent as string to chat by the bot, anything you want the bot to say just print it to standard output, Markdown is supported.
+the filename must be all lowercase and not contain whitespaces and end with `*.sh`, the filename will be the command to trigger the plugin, eg `foo.sh` will be `/foo` on Telegram chat, output of the script will be sent as string to chat by the bot, anything you want the bot to say just print it to standard output.

 Example Bash plugin: